jbemmel/srl-mpls-iot/README.md

 ```

 ## Netbox onboarding plugin
-At https://github.com/networktocode/ntc-netbox-plugin-onboarding there is an onboarding plugin that could be added as another means to operationalize SROS devices quickly
+At https://github.com/networktocode/ntc-netbox-plugin-onboarding there is an onboarding plugin that could be added as another means to operationalize SROS devices quickly,
+see https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins on how to add